idcrook/s3d-thumbnail-generator-macos/README.md

     /Users/username/projects/3dprint/s3d-thumbnails/generate_S3D_thumbnails.bash "[output_filepath]"
     ```

+     - `%%USERNAME%%` in the line above is meant to be replaced with your Mac account username.
      - This is added in `Additional terminal commands for post processing` in the *Scripts* tab in *Process* settings, e.g.

      ![Main window - Edit process settings](img/edit_process_settings.png)